-The input impedance of the analyzer is 1 M .
-The amplifier output may require a terminator.
-Many instruments have either a 50 or 600 output impedance.
+The input impedance of the analyzer is 1 M Ω .
+The generator and/or amplifier may require a terminator.
+Many instruments have either a 50 Ω or 600 Ω output impedance.
 Use the appropriate feedthrough termination if necessary.
 In general, not using a terminator means that the output amplitude will not agree with the instrument setting and the distortion may be greater than normal.